MTKnife/Netrunner-Social-Network-Analysis/README.md

 ## Netrunner-Social-Network-Analysis
-*A class project to show which cards tends to be used together in Netrunner decks*
+*A class project to show which cards tend to be used together in Netrunner decks*

 # What Is This About?